 PCGR 6310.
-HUMAN GROWTH & DEVELOPMENT.
+Human Growth and Development.
 (3 Credits)

 This course will explore the development from birth and adolescence through the tasks and crisis of middle and later life.
 Stage theories, cognitive, social and emotional development will be the focus of this course.
 Special consideration will be given to spiritual life issues throughout the development process.

 PCGR 6384.
-PROF ETHICS/PAST COUNS.
+Professional Ethics in Pastoral Counseling.
 (3 Credits)

 PCGR 6386.
-PAST COUNSELING THEORY.
+Pastoral Counseling Theory.
 (3 Credits)

 PCGR 6390.
-PSYCHOPATHOLOGY & DIAGNOSIS.
+Psychopathology and Diagnosis.
 (3 Credits)

 PCGR 6410.
-PSYCHOLOGY & RELIG/SPIR.
+Psychology and Religion/Spirituality.
 (3 Credits)

 PCGR 6420.
-MARRIAGE/FAMILY THERAPY.
+Marriage/Family Therapy.
 (3 Credits)